 Colin Ross was executed on April 24, 1922.
 His last words were, 'I am an innocent man.'

 While Ross' execution seemed to put an end to the Gun Alley saga, the doubts raised about the case remained.

 Brennan wrote a book about the trial - 'The Gun Alley Tragedy' - which he used to reiterate his objections to the case.
 But with Ross executed, and in many people’s eyes guilty, time moved on, and the case was largely forgotten.

 In the 1990s, at the behest of Ross’ family, it was re-examined.

 All of the evidence had been retained, and so the hair samples that had so damaged Ross in 1922 could now be probed by modern forensic techniques.
 DNA analysis showed that the hair samples from the blanket, and from Alma Tirtschke, were from different people.

-Further, legal experts re-examined the trial transcripts and concluded that Ross had not had a fair trial; the evidence against him was insubstantial, and the testimony of witnesses’ contradictory.
+Legal experts re-examined the trial transcripts and concluded that Ross had not had a fair trial.
+The evidence against him was insubstantial, and the testimony of witnesses’ contradictory.

 In light of this new information, Colin Ross was granted a posthumous pardon by the Attorney General of Victoria in 2008.

-While Ross' reputation had, eventually, been restored, the underlying mystery of who killed Alma Tirtschke remains.
+While Ross' reputation had, eventually, been restored, the underlying mystery of the case remains; who killed Alma Tirtschke?